SWIFT Banking System: What Is It and How Does It Work?

 The SWIFT messaging system is likely to stay with banks and other financial institutions for many years.
 It is undoubtedly secure and encrypted, and it has rarely caused any trouble to its clients.
 Serving banks for 40 years has only strengthened its reputation and solidified the platform as the number one means to transfer financial messages globally.

 However, it doesn’t mean it is the only option available.
-A handful of competitors are fighting their way through to recognition.
-By this, we mean blockchain and APIs.
-Although at relatively early stages, they both can revolutionize the financial market and eventually replace SWIFT, just like it once replaced Telex.
+A handful of competitors are fighting their way through to recognition – will they be able to eventually replace SWIFT as the main way of sending international payments?
+Only time will tell.